-With the California Craft Beer Summit on the horizon for early September, it was time to check in with Tom McCormick, the Executive Director of the California Craft Brewers Association (CCBA) to ask a few questions about the state of craft beer here in California.
+With the California Craft Beer Summit on the horizon for early September, it was time to check in with Tom McCormick, California Craft Brewers Association (CCBA) Executive Director, to ask a few questions about the state of craft beer here in California.

 Sean Inman: What can be done on the state and local level to make opening a brewery easier?
 I recently was talking with a brewer, here in L.A., who had an easier time getting permitted than a brewer who was a mere 10 blocks away.

 Tom McCormick: On the state level it is actually quite easy to become licensed as a beer manufacturer in California.
 The CCBA has a close working relationship with the California Alcohol Beverage Control (ABC) which issues and approves the license to brew beer.
 Local jurisdictions each have their own set of requirements and regulations that vary from one city and county to another.
 With 58 counties and close to 500 incorporated cities in the state, this creates a patchwork of local regulations.
 The CCBA often works with individual breweries in the permitting process to help guide them through any local issues they might have.

 SI: What legislative bills in 2015 and 2014 do you think will have the longest impact for brewery owners and what is on the agenda for 2016?